HiPERCAM/hipercam/README.rst

          "true" or "false" first, according to whether you installed the PNG drivers with PGPLOT.

+  trm.cline :
+         handles command line parameters.
+Available on PyPi.

+  trm.utils :
+         generally useful routines used at a few places.
+Available from PyPi.

   websocket-client :
          for talking to the hipercam server.